Machine Learning for Atomistic Modelling Autumn School 2023

 Timelines

 The application deadline is 30th June 2023 (including letter of support from your supervisor).
-Please register your application through this application form.
-You will be informed of the outcome of your application on 14th July, and payment is required by 18th August.
+Applications are now closed.
+You will be informed of the outcome of your application on 1st August, you will have to accept your place within 1 week and payment is required by 1st September.
+These timelines have been amended due to the exceptionally high number of applications we received.

 Food and 2 nights accommodation is included in the £100 fee paid for this event, travel to Daresbury is not included and will need to be covered by the attendee.
 Please note: places on this course are limited and in the event of oversubscription to the training course we will favour a diverse group of attendees.